Foundation Diet and Health

 Health effects

 Are green papayas healthy?
-The papaya enzyme papain is used primarily by the plant itself to ward off pests.
-It is found in high concentrations in the milky sap (latex) of the unripe, green papaya peel - as well as in the white seeds.
-22 This proteolytic enzyme also breaks down protein - similar to pepsin 2 in gastric juice.
+Papain is primarily used by the plant itself to ward off pests.
+It is found in high concentrations in the milky juice (latex) of the green papaya peel - as well as in the white seeds.
+22 This proteolytic enzyme also breaks down protein, similar to pepsin 2 in gastric juice.
 This active ingredient promotes the digestion of food.
 22 Unripe papayas, when taken in precise doses (!), help with stomach problems, duodenal ulcers, perforated diaphragm and heartburn.
 This is because they neutralize excess stomach acid.
 They also have a positive effect on biliary dyspepsia, chronic inflammation of the pancreas, various intestinal diseases and infectious diarrhea.
 5

-The plant milk and the pulp of the papaya also act against intestinal parasites, 2 especially against the pork roundworm ( Ascaris suum ), which can infect not only pigs but also humans.
+Plant milk and papaya pulp are also effective against intestinal parasites, 2 especially against the pork roundworm ( Ascaris suum ), which can infect humans as well as pigs.
 6

-The high vitamin A content in ripe papayas also relieves skin diseases such as eczema, furunculosis and acne.
+The high vitamin A content of ripe papayas relieves skin diseases such as eczema, furunculosis and acne.
 4

-Fermented papayas have been shown to be useful as dietary supplements in combined therapies against Alzheimer's, cancer or allergic reactions due to their antioxidant properties.
+Fermented papayas have proven to be useful as dietary supplements in combined therapies against Alzheimer's, cancer or allergic reactions due to their antioxidant effects.
 15

 Secondary plant substances